Internet Web Hosting Scams and Ripoffs

 • Encourage you to leave your domain on their site and just redirect to the new server.

 Your answer to any of the above should be a resounding "NO." If they are proven to be dishonest with their hosting don't trust them with your domain either.
-The mere fact that they suggest this proves that they are only concerned about their own site and not yours--as they get more traffic to their site the more clients they have and the more clients they have the cheaper they can offer domains and hosting.
+The mere fact that they suggest this proves that they are only concerned about their own site and not yours--as they get more traffic to their site the more clients they have, and the more clients they have the cheaper they can offer domain names and hosting services.

 Even after your domain name is successfully transferred to your new host they may send you notices that your domain name is due for renewal when the date for renewal is still 6 months off yet.
 What they are actually doing is trying to get you to unknowingly reregister your domain name with THEM again.
-So read the document carefully and make sure the company that holds your domain is the one you renew with.
+So read any domain renewal documents carefully and make sure the company that holds your domain is the one you renew with.
 Also see Domain Registration Scams.

 At least two of my clients had experience with a hosting company depicted above.
 I'm not going to mention any names but it rhymes with "high tower" and both clients had to threaten to sue the company to get their doman name released so beware of getting involved with such a company.

-If you ever have a dispute with a host, whom you registered your domain through, and you end up loosing your domain you can file a report with the org that regulates registration of domains at: Internic's Whois Data Problem Report.
+If you ever have a dispute with a hosting company, whom you registered your domain through, and you end up loosing your domain you can file a report with the org that regulates registration of domains at: Internic's Whois Data Problem Report.
 They will try to contact the owner of the domain and resolve the issue.
-You will need to provide proof that the domain is actually yours.
+You will need to provide proof that you paid for th e domain, however.

 Web Design Templates Are Not Your Own Property

-A lot of these dishonest hosting companies will also provide images and pre-designed web pages to enhance your site, or encourage you to use forms or other additions to your site that originate from their database.
-However, if you ever decide to leave that hosting company then you can't take those pages with you as they are copyrighted by that company, and the database driven pages will no longer work either.
-So, all you are left with are your own words or images that you put on your web site, i.e., you will have to hire someone to redesign your website from scratch.
+A lot of these dishonest hosting companies will also provide images and pre-designed web templates to enhance your site, or encourage you to use forms or other additions to your site that originate from their database.
+However, if you ever decide to leave that hosting company then you may not be able to take those pages with you as they may be copyrighted by that company, and the database driven pages will no longer work either.
+So, all you are left with are your own words or images that you put on your web site, i.e., you may have to hire someone to redesign your website from scratch.

-Even if you decide to keep the same hosting service and hire a webmaster the webmaster may refuse to work on your site because these template driven sites are twice as hard to work on and take twice as long for a web designer and thus they have to charge twice the money to fix them (it takes a lot longer for a professional web designer to design a site from a browser based control panel than using HTML and uploading via FTP).
+Even if you decide to keep that hosting service and try and hire a webmaster the webmaster may refuse to work on your site because these template driven sites are twice as hard to work on and take twice as long for a web designer and thus they have to charge twice the money to fix them (it takes a lot longer for a professional web designer to design a site from a browser based control panel than using HTML and uploading pages via FTP).

 When you are searching for a hosting company look for a physical address or phone number so if you are having an emergency you will be assured that you can contact them quickly.
 Check the support number on the weekends to see if they have 24/7 support.
 Try out their email contact and see how long it takes for you to get a reply to your question (this may not be proof that you will get the same response after you become a member).
 If the only support they offer is a FAQ sheet with supposed answers to common problems--run like the wind and find a real hosting company.